 Pomino

-Vinification and ageing: The grapes were harvested with the utmost care and attention.
-The care taken in the vineyard and subsequent processing in the cellar helped to ensure outstanding quality.
-From the moment they arrived at the cellar, the grapes and, consequently, the musts were processed, with exposure to oxygen kept to a minimum.
-The pressing cycles were selected to ensure gentle extraction of the musts.
-Alcoholic fermentation took place in steel tanks and, partially, in French oak barriques, all at a controlled temperature.
-At the end of production, Pomino Bianco was left to age in the bottle.
-Only after this subsequent period was the wine ready to tantalise the taste buds with its structure and explosive freshness.
+Vinification and ageing: The grapes were harvested with the utmost care.
+The care taken in the vineyard, as well as the subsequent processes in the winery, helped to guarantee a high level of quality.
+Immediately after entering the winery, the grapes and consequently the musts were processed in an oxygen-free environment as far as possible.
+The pressing cycles were chosen to allow gentle extraction of the musts.
+Alcoholic fermentation was carried out in steel tanks and a small portion in French oak barriques, all at a controlled temperature.
+At the end of the production process, Pomino Bianco was left to mature in the bottle.
+Only after this further period was it ready for the public to discover its texture and explosive freshness.

-Vinification and ageing: The grapes were harvested with the utmost care and attention.
-The care taken in the vineyard and subsequent processing in the cellar helped to ensure outstanding quality.
-From the moment they arrived at the cellar, the grapes and, consequently, the musts were processed, with exposure to oxygen kept to a minimum.
-The pressing cycles were selected to ensure gentle extraction of the musts.
-Alcoholic fermentation took place in steel tanks and, partially, in French oak barriques, all at a controlled temperature.
-At the end of production, Pomino Bianco was left to age in the bottle.
-Only after this subsequent period was the wine ready to tantalise the taste buds with its structure and explosive freshness.
+Vinification and ageing: The grapes were harvested with the utmost care.
+The care taken in the vineyard, as well as the subsequent processes in the winery, helped to guarantee a high level of quality.
+Immediately after entering the winery, the grapes and consequently the musts were processed in an oxygen-free environment as far as possible.
+The pressing cycles were chosen to allow gentle extraction of the musts.
+Alcoholic fermentation was carried out in steel tanks and a small portion in French oak barriques, all at a controlled temperature.
+At the end of the production process, Pomino Bianco was left to mature in the bottle.
+Only after this further period was it ready for the public to discover its texture and explosive freshness.

 Castello Pomino